-The Finance Committee revised recommendations for a FY2021 budget with the goal to maintain town spending level in most areas at or below FY2020.
-The Finance Committee anticipated property tax revenue to be raised from existing tax payers under this budget to be well within the 2.5% Levy Limit and, to the extent permitted under legal and contractual obligations, expenditures would remain level with FY2020.
-The Finance Committee expected projected New Growth and 2020 re-evaluation of market value assessments to increase the basis for calculating the Levy Limit, although to a lesser degree than the historic level we experienced in FY2020.
-In view of financial disruptions arising from the COVID-19 Virus pandemic, the Finance Committee's recommendations continued to change as we gained clarity as to the impact of this crisis on Town finances up until the Annual Town Meeting.
+At this time, the Finance Committee is revising recommendations for a FY2022 budget with the goal to maintain town spending level in most areas at or below FY2021.
+The Finance Committee anticipates property tax revenue to be raised from existing taxpayers under this budget to be within the 2.5% Levy Limit and, to the extent permitted under legal and contractual obligations, expenditures will remain level with FY2021.
+In view of financial disruptions arising from the COVID-19 Virus pandemic, the Finance Committee anticipates our recommendations will continue to change as we gain clarity as to the impact of this crisis on Town finances between the time of this writing and the Annual Town Meeting.

-Notable Changes in FY2021 Recommended Budget
+Notable Changes in FY2022 Recommended Budget